 Turtle Nutrition: The Basics

-Unlike their tortoise cousins, who are primarily herbivores, turtles are mostly omnivores who need nutrition from both plant and animal sources.
+Unlike their tortoise cousins, who are primarily herbivores, turtles are mostly omnivores that need nutrition from both plant and animal sources.
 The ratio of plant to animal foods you should offer your pet will depend on the type of turtle, as well as their age and health.
 For example, a healthy box turtle often eats 50% plant-based foods and 50% animal-sourced foods.

 Of the plant-based foods you feed your turtle, the majority should be vegetables rather than fruit like bananas.
 If given the choice, turtles—like many of us—would rather eat something other than vegetables.
 Fruit is not as nutritious as vegetables for turtles.